All Episodes

 More tragic.

-This is really tragic because it's a seven-year-old girl.
+Yeah, this is really tragic because it's a seven-year-old girl.

-Although billed by the media as a pilot, DuBrov was not legally able to be a pilot because of her age.
+Although billed by the media as a pilot, Dubrov was not legally able to be a pilot because of her age.

-At the time of her trip, there was no record keeping body that recognized any feats by underaged pilots.
+At the time of her trip, there was no record-keeping body that recognized any feats by underaged pilots.

-Nevertheless, local, national and international news media picked up and publicized DuBrov's story and closely followed her attempt.
+Nevertheless, local, national, and international news media picked up and publicized Dubrov's story and closely followed her attempt.

-And then arrest the parents.
+We'll celebrate it and then arrest the parents.

 At 8.24 a.m., Reed's aircraft began its takeoff from runway 30 to the northwest in rain.